apkinalbert/CS50x_final_project/README.md

 ## Motivation

-This project helped me gain a deeper understanding of Unix system calls, process management, and how a shell interacts with the operating system at a low level.
-It is a great practical exercise for exploring user-OS interaction.
+This project facilitates a deeper understanding of Unix system calls, process management, and the interaction between a shell and the operating system at a low level.
+It serves as an effective practical exercise for exploring user-to-OS communication mechanisms.

 ## Project Structure